juanbenitez/blockchain-developer-bootcamp-final-project/README.md

   - issued by
   - issued date
   - valid days
-- Only certificates in `published` status could be redeemed.
+- Only certificates in `published` status could be redeemed/minted.

 ### Functions